Program requirements for the Global Talent Stream

 Saskatchewan

-Employers should note that applications to Category A cannot be processed until ESDC has confirmed that a designated referral partner has submitted a referral vouching for the employer’s legitimacy and eligibility for Category A of the stream.
+Applications to Category A must be accompanied by a referral form completed by a designated referral partner vouching for the employer’s legitimacy and eligibility for Category A of the stream.
+Applications submitted to Category A without a referral form will be considered incomplete and won’t be processed.

-For Category A of the Global Talent Stream, an innovative company must be referred by 1 of the stream’s designated referral partners on the basis that the position being requested requires unique and specialized talent to help the firm scale-up and grow.
+For Category A of the GTS, an innovative company must be referred by 1 of the stream’s designated referral partners on the basis that the position being requested requires unique and specialized talent to help the firm scale-up and grow.

-In order to be eligible for Category A, a designated referral partner must validate that a company meets the following eligibility criteria at the time of each referral to ESDC:
+In order to be eligible for Category A, a designated referral partner must validate that a company meets the following eligibility criteria:

 A unique and specialized position is indicated by:

-In general, an innovative company that is eligible to be referred to Category A should also be seeking to fill a very limited number of unique and specialized positions (for example, 1 or 2 positions per year) on the basis that very few specialized individuals exist with the unique skill set required for the positions being requested under Category A of the Global Talent Stream.
+In general, an innovative company that is eligible to be referred to Category A should also be seeking to fill a very limited number of unique and specialized positions (for example, 1 or 2 positions per year) on the basis that very few specialized individuals exist with the unique skill set required for the positions being requested under Category A of the GTS.

-In certain exceptional circumstances, ESDC may consider accepting more than 2 referrals for an innovative company per calendar year (resetting on January 1) to Category A provided the company has been successful in meeting its Labour Market Benefits Plan commitments to date under the Global Talent Stream.
+In certain exceptional circumstances, ESDC may consider accepting more than 2 referrals for an innovative company per calendar year (resetting on January 1) to Category A provided the company has been successful in meeting its LMBP commitments to date under the GTS.
 The circumstances under which multiple referrals to Category A (in other words, more than 2 referrals) could be accepted are outlined below:

 1. for each additional position requested by the innovative company to Category A, the designated referral partner has reconfirmed to ESDC that the employer meets the eligibility criteria for Category A and has also provided its assessment of the additional unique and specialized position being requested, and

-2. the annual wage for the additional position being requested by the innovative company under Category A per calendar year, is at least $72.11 per hour ($150,000 annual base salary), or equivalent to the prevailing wage for that occupation if it’s higher.
-Note that employers must offer the equivalent of both the hourly wage rate and annual base salary at minimum.
+2. the annual wage for the additional position being requested by the innovative company under Category A per calendar year is at least $72.11 per hour ($150,000 annual base salary), or equivalent to the prevailing wage for that occupation if it’s higher.
+Employers must offer the equivalent of both the hourly wage rate and annual base salary at minimum.
 There is no flexibility in the application of the wage requirement for additional positions being requested under Category A

-Global talent occupations list for Category B of the Global Talent Stream (as of December 2022)
+Global talent occupations list for Category B (updated December 2022)

-For Category B of the Global Talent Stream, applications will be accepted from firms in Canada that need to hire highly skilled foreign workers for occupations found on ESDC's global talent occupations list, which have been determined to be in-demand and for which there is insufficient domestic labour supply.
+For Category B of the GTS, applications will be accepted from firms in Canada that need to hire highly skilled TFWs for occupations found on ESDC's global talent occupations list, which have been determined to be in-demand and for which there’s insufficient domestic labour supply.

-For occupations with wage floors, note that employers must offer the hourly wage rate at minimum.
-Annual wage floors are provided for illustrative purposes only.
+For occupations with wage floors, employers must offer the hourly wage rate at minimum.
+Annual wage floors are provided for illustrative purposes only .

 Global talent occupations list